ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-caveonix.md

 ## Workload cluster
 {: #fss-caveonix-workload}

-Caveonix RiskForesight can optionally monitor compliance of client workloads.
-Enabling the use of RiskForesight for workload compliance monitoring requires appropriate rules and policies on both the edge security appliance that protects the management plane and the perimeter security appliance that protects the client workloads.
+Caveonix RiskForesight can optionally monitor compliance of user workloads.
+Enabling the use of RiskForesight for workload compliance monitoring requires appropriate rules and policies on both the edge security appliance that protects the management plane and the perimeter security appliance that protects the user workloads.

 **Next topic**: [FSS Cloud business continuity](/docs/vmwaresolutions?topic=vmwaresolutions-fss-budr)